Job Responsibilities Versus Job Requirements

 First, establish job responsibilities

 When writing a job post, clearly define the position first.
+(A well-designed intake meeting is crucial to establishing this clarity early on and securing alignment among the hiring team.)
 What role does this position play within the company?
 And what are the specific tasks someone in the position will perform on a daily basis?

 Be as specific as you can with the limited space you have on a job post.
 Whenever possible, list the various tasks rather than grouping them under an umbrella responsibility.
 If you’re hiring a social media manager, for example, don’t give vague, overarching tasks (e.g., ‘manage social media strategy’).
 Instead, list the platforms your company uses and the specific goals you have for each of those platforms (e.g., ‘increase following on Twitter’).